Why Are Structured Directories Important?

 | | ├── File-2

-Readme files and data dictionaries should be written in plain text, for this will ensure that the files describing your project can be opened on any computer.
-You will often see readme files called README.txt or README.md.
+README files and DATA-DICTIONARIES should be written in a plain text format.
+This will ensure that these files won’t rely on special proprietary software and can be opened on any computer.
+You will often see readme files called README.txt or README.md because they’re commonly written in TXT or Markdown plain text formats.

-Say you’re in BIOL 116 and you’re working on your research project.
-You have files that looked like the following before submitting our final assignment:
+You’re in the UBC course BIOL 116, and you’re working on your research project.
+You have files that looked like the following before submitting the final assignment:

 Pither_20210921_BIOL116RProject_ph-data.csv